solo voice (±C4–G5) and three metal objects • for Dory Hayley • $10.00 CAD

 Improvisation: at the end of the piece, some modest graphic scoring is provided in the voice part.
 The singer should improvise wildly on the word "nobody" and optionally including other lines from the poem and/or their own words.
 This should feel like a release of pent-up frustration, and should be quite physical and cathartic.

-Premiere recording by Dory Hayley, for the Redshift Music Society.
+Video: premiere recording by Dory Hayley, for the Redshift Music Society.